Labour Board - Members

 Leigh Davis – Vice-Chair

-Leigh Davis owns the law firm Davis Reierson, currently practices family law and is an Adjudicator for the Small Claims Court of Nova Scotia.
-Leigh began her legal career in the area of labour law, and has extensive experience in providing advice to clients, research and writing, collective bargaining, and labour arbitrations.
-The appointment runs until August 2025.
+Leigh Davis is a partner at MDW Law where she is a senior family law lawyer and dispute resolution practitioner.
+She also serves as an Adjudicator for the Small Claims Court of Nova Scotia.
+Leigh began her legal career in the area of labour law and has extensive experience in providing advice to clients, negotiations, collective bargaining, litigation, and labour arbitrations.
+Her current appointment runs until August 30, 2025.

 Augustus Richardson, KC – Vice-Chair